Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Mode Decoupling Techniques

 The diagonal entry $\rho_k\left(m_k, m_k\right)$ represents the population of local state $m_k$ of mode $k$.
 If mode $k$ is well decoupled from other modes, $\rho_k\left(m_k, m_k\right)$ should decay quickly with increasing $m_k$ for low energy states of the overall Hamiltonian.
 Therefore, we can compare the performance of the decoupling techniques by computing $\rho_k\left(m_k, m_k\right)$ as a function of $m_k$ for all modes, as shown in~\cref{fig:weight-index}.
 From this figure, we can see that for all three decoupling techniques, the local state populations decay faster than when no decoupling technique applied.
 The techniques in increasing order of efficacy are the simultaneous approximate diagonalization technique, the inductor-only symplectic diagonalization technique, and the full symplectic diagonalization technique.
 This is consistent with what we see in~\cref{fig:E-cutoff}.
 Note that although we have presented the different decoupling techniques in increasing efficacy for this example, there is a priori no reason to expect this for other circuits.

 Figure \ref{fig:weight-index} also shows that the decay rate of the local state populations may be significantly different.
-For instance in~\cref{fig:weight-index}(b), when $m_k=5$, the population of mode $4$ is about 4 orders of magnitude larger than that of mode $3$.
+For instance in~\cref{fig:weight-index}(b), when $m_k=5$, the population of mode $4$ is about four orders of magnitude larger than that of mode $3$.
 This inspires an algorithm to find an appropriate local basis cutoff for each mode.
 We can choose a population threshold $\epsilon$ and dynamically determine the minimal basis cutoff $d_k$ of each mode to satisfy the criterion $\rho_k\left(d_k,d_k\right) < \epsilon$.
 As a result, the cutoff of each mode may be very different, and the computational cost can by greatly reduced compared to using a uniform cutoff to achieve the same accuracy.
-For instance, if we set $\epsilon=10^{-17}$ and apply the full symplectic diagonalization decoupling technique, the cutoff dimensions are $(56, 53, 8, 5, 2)$.
-The total Hilbert space dimension is 3 orders of magnitude smaller than that of using a uniform cutoff $(56, 56, 56, 56, 56)$, and the computational cost can be about 6 orders of magnitude smaller if we use the standard Arnoldi iteration method to diagonalize the Hamiltonian.
+For instance, if we set $\epsilon=10^{-17}$ and apply the full symplectic diagonalization decoupling technique to compute the ground state, the cutoff dimensions are $(54, 53, 8, 5, 2)$.
+The total Hilbert space dimension is more than three orders of magnitude smaller than that of using a uniform cutoff $(54, 54, 54, 54, 54)$, and the computational cost can be about six orders of magnitude smaller if we use the standard Arnoldi iteration method to diagonalize the Hamiltonian.

+Using this algorithm to find the optimal local basis cutoffs, we can directly compare our different decoupling techniques via the Hilbert space sizes needed to go below the same population threshold $\epsilon$.
+For comparison and so that the runtimes are reasonable, we set $\epsilon = 10^{-5}$.
+The results are shown in~\cref{tab:hilbert_size}.
+The total Hilbert space size is reduced from 98,304 to 360, a two to three orders of magnitude reduction.
+Another interesting observation is that since the full symplectic decoupling technique mixes both inductor and junction modes, the local basis cutoffs look qualitatively different from those of the other techniques.